Denwien/python-project-49/README.md

 Копировать код
 $ poetry run brain-calc
 Welcome to the Brain Games!
+$ poetry run brain-progression
+Welcome to the Brain Games!
+May I have your name?
+Sam
+Hello, Sam!
+What number is missing in the progression?
+Question: 5 7 9 11 13 ..
+17 19 21 23
+Your answer: 15
+Correct!
+Question: 2 5 8 ..
+14 17 20 23 26 29
+Your answer: 11
+Correct!
+Question: 14 19 24 29 34 39 44 49 54 ..
+Your answer: 59
+Correct!
+Congratulations, Sam!
 May I have your name?
 Sam
 Hello, Sam!
 What is the result of the expression?